Prism (band): 2018–present

-On May 4, 2018, Prism took part in a "White Hat Ceremony" at a concert in Calgary making them official Citizens of Calgary.
+On May 4, 2018 Prism took part in a "White Hat Ceremony" at a concert in Calgary making them official Citizens of Calgary.

-On November 23, 2020, former Prism keyboardist Steve Soucy died after a heart attack.
+On November 23, 2020 former Prism keyboardist Steve Soucy died after a heart attack.

-On Valentine's Day 2022, Al Harlow released his debut solo album, Now!.
+On Valentine's Day 2022 Al Harlow released his debut solo album, Now!.
 The album featured a co-write with Bryan Adams and Jim Vallance.

-On September 28, 2023, Prism was inducted into Canada's Walk of Fame.
-Allen Harlow, John Hall, Lindsay Mitchell and Rocket Norton were present for the induction ceremony and they also included a framed picture of Ron Tabak.
+On September 28, 2023 Prism was inducted into Canada's Walk of Fame.
+Allen Harlow, John Hall, Lindsay Mitchell, and Rocket Norton were present for the induction ceremony and they also included a framed picture of Ron Tabak.

-On October 21, 2023, Lindsay Mitchell, John Hall, Rocket Norton, Allen Harlow, Tad Goddard and Darcy Deutsch performed on stage for the first time ever together as Prism in support of Rocket Norton's F**K Cancer benefit concert, in aid of Norton's struggle with cancer.
-Other acts, such as Headpins, Chilliwack, Lee Aaron, Trooper, Powder Blues Band, H.U.N.N., Doug and the Slugs and Loverboy, also performed.
+On October 21, 2023 Lindsay Mitchell, John Hall, Rocket Norton, Allen Harlow, Tad Goddard and Darcy Deutsch performed on stage for the first time ever together as Prism in support of Rocket Norton's F**K Cancer benefit concert, in aid of Norton's struggle with cancer.
+Other acts, such as Headpins, Chilliwack, Lee Aaron, Trooper, Powder Blues Band, H.U.N.N., Doug and the Slugs, and Loverboy, also performed.

 Norton (real name Gary Wanstall) died in Vancouver on April 5, 2024, at the age of 73.

+In 2025 bassist Greg Cox replaced Tad Goddard in Prism's lineup.

 Legacy

 Although Prism has had only moderate success as a band, their legacy is renowned for some of its former members who went on to have success in the music industry.
 Prism helped launch the careers of Bruce Fairbairn as an international record producer and Jim Vallance as a music industry wide songwriter.
-Fairbairn went on to produce successful albums for international artists such as Loverboy, Bon Jovi, Aerosmith, AC/DC, Kiss and Yes.
-Vallance teamed up with Bryan Adams to become Adams-Vallance, a successful song-writing team.
+Fairbairn went on to produce successful albums for international artists such as Loverboy, Bon Jovi, Aerosmith, AC/DC, Kiss, and Yes.
+Vallance teamed up with Bryan Adams to become Adams-Vallance, a successful songwriting team.
 Vallance then continued that success as a music industry "song doctor" for many well known international recording artists.